Testing Most Influential Sets: Discussion

 \section{Discussion}

-Our analysis provides the first rigorous statistical framework for assessing when most influential sets represent genuine problems rather than natural sampling variation.
-By establishing that maximal influence follows predictable extreme value distributions, we enable practitioners to move beyond ad-hoc rules and domain-specific judgment.
-The key insight is that maximal influence fundamentally depends on the nature of the sets considered and the tail behavior of the underlying data.
+We develop the first rigorous statistical framework for assessing when most influential sets represent genuine problems rather than natural sampling variation.
+By deriving the extreme value distribution of maximal influence, we allow practitioners to replace ad-hoc sensitivity checks with principled statistical decision rules.

-This work addresses a critical gap in interpretable machine learning, where theoretical foundations for influential set analysis have been lacking.
-We show that maximal influence depends on the tail properties of the underlying data—when tails are heavy, influence patterns become unpredictable, requiring robust estimation methods or acceptance of the inherent instability.
-For distributions with moderate tail behavior, our results provide tight theoretical bounds.

-Our approach integrates naturally with the literature on influential set selection \citep{broderick_automatic_2021, fisher_influence_2023, hu2024Most}, which has lacked conclusive theoretical guidance.
-While influential sets share connections with established diagnostics such as Cook's distance and leverage scores, or methods such as robust regression \citep{huber_robust_2009}, they fill a unique role.
-By directly relating to quantities of interest, they allow practitioners to discover and analyze sets of data that deviate from dominant patterns and yield insights that other methods obscure \citep[see, e.g.,][for comparisons]{kuschnig_hidden_2021}.
-Our results provide the theoretical foundations for analyzing these influential sets.\footnote{ We can also clarify the applicability of the common $2\sqrt{N}$ threshold for coefficient influence \citep{belsley_regression_1980}.
-While imprecise for most influential observations --- missing the selection procedure that necessitates extreme value theory --- it proves asymptotically accurate for randomly selected observations. }